How to Make Your Kitchen Green

 Sustainable Cabinets, Flooring, and Energy Efficient Kitchen Lighting Saves Money and the Planet

-Why Granite Countertops may not be Your Best Choice
+Are Granite Countertops Your Best Choice?

 Choosing materials for worktop surfaces is a difficult prospect at any given time, with style and expense high on the list of priorities for most people, especially those hoping to design cheap kitchens rather than ones which will ruin your bank balance for the foreseeable future!